gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 * Fisher vector gives the **direction** in paramete space, into which the learnt distrubution should be modified to better fit the observed data.

+* In comparison with BOW/BOF representation, **fewer visual words are required by this more sophisticated representation** .

 VLAD
 ~~~~~~~~~~~~~~~